JamesSkemp/words/content/post/new-header-image-added-to-the-template-(9107).md

 +++
-title = "New header image added to the template (9/1/07)" summary = "New image used for the site template." draft = false comments = true date = "2007-09-01T12:43:00-05:00"
+title = "New header image added to the template (9/1/07)" description = "New image used for the site template." draft = false comments = true date = "2007-09-01T12:43:00-05:00"